High Court of Australia Building

 The High Court of Australia building is located on the shore of Lake Burley Griffin in Canberra's Parliamentary Triangle.
-It is currently the home to the High Court of Australia.
-The High Court building was designed between 1972 and 1974 by the Australian architect Christopher Kringas (1936–1975), a director of the firm Edwards Madigan Torzillo and Briggs.
-The building was constructed from 1975 to 1980.
-Its international architectural significance is recognised by the Union of International Architects register of 'Architectural Heritage of the 20th Century'.
-It received the Australian Institute of Architects 'Canberra Medallion' in 1980 and the award for 'Enduring Architecture' in 2007.
-The High Court building was added to the Commonwealth Heritage List in 2004.
+It has been the permanent home of the High Court of Australia since 1980.
+The High Court building was designed between 1972 and 1974 by the Australian architect Christopher Kringas (1936–1975) – a director of the firm Edwards Madigan Torzillo and Briggs – who is commemorated by a plaque in the public hall.

+The building was constructed from 1975 to 1980 and opened by Queen Elizabeth II, on 26 May 1980.
+Its international architectural significance is recognised by the Union of International Architects [UIA].
+It received the Australian Institute of Architects Canberra Medallion in 1980 and the national Enduring Architecture Award in 2007.
+It was added to the Commonwealth Heritage List in 2004.
+The Court and its Principal Registry were transferred to the new building and the first sitting in this location took place in June 1980.
+The majority of the court's sittings have been held in Canberra since then.

 History

 In the 1950s, Prime Minister Robert Menzies established a plan to develop Canberra and construct other important national buildings.
 A 1959 plan featured a new building for the High Court on the shore of Lake Burley Griffin, next to the location for the new Parliament House and the National Library of Australia.
 This plan was abandoned in 1968 and the location of the Parliament was moved, later settling on the present site on Capital Hill.
 In March 1968, the government announced that the court would move to Canberra.

 In 1972, a national, anonymous, two-stage competition was initiated by the National Capital Development Commission, attracting 158 entries.
-The High Court was to be sited on the eastern edge of a vast, but never realised, 'National Place', centred on the Mahoney-Griffin 'Land Axis'.
 The competition jury comprised Melbourne architect Daryl Jackson, Chief Justice Sir Garfield Barwick, NCDC Commissioner Sir John Overall, NSW Government Architect Ted Farmer and Australian National University Professor Peter Karmel.
-In 1973, Prime Minister Gough Whitlam declared the design submitted by the firm of Edwards Madigan Torzillo Briggs the winner, with architect Chris Kringas the principal and director in charge, leading the design team composed of Feiko Bouman, Rod Lawrence (both Stages) and Michael Rolfe (Stage 1).
+In 1973, Prime Minister Gough Whitlam declared the design submitted by architect Christopher Kringas of the firm of Edwards Madigan Torzillo Briggs as the winner.
+The competition team consisted of Kringas as leader and director in charge, assisted by architects Feiko Bouman and Rod Lawrence (both Stages); Michael Rolfe (Stage 1); and structural engineer Aldis Birzulis.